 The degree of automation is also widely used as criterion to choose a method.
 Methods that require manual fitting of parameters such as splines without regularization, PRISM or Kriging are at a disadvantage in large scale studies (Hutchinson) and fine temporal resolution studies where manual fitting may be impossible for every time step and subregions.
 Hence, TPS is often used in large scale study because of its ease of automated fit (New et al. 2001, Hijmans et al. 2005, REF) and theoretical properties (Mitas and Mitsova 1999) contrasted to Kriging even in presence of automated variogram fitting.

 Figure 3.
 Interpolation methods can be viewed as estimating global components (trend surfaces) and local components (kernel functions).
-In some case, such as Kriging, TPS and Regularized Tension Splines, the general solution may be written mathematical in separate terms as “global+ loca”.
+In some case, such as Kriging, TPS and Regularized Tension Splines, the general solution may be written mathematical in separate terms as “global+ local”.

 Climate studies and product